singhpriyanka549/todolist/README.md

 For UX condisderations:

+Please use the following Adobe XD link as your mock to build your interface.
+As a call out the mobile view todos when clicked on in the mock show the delete and edit CTAs.
+[MOCK](https://xd.adobe.com/view/6b3b13dc-60b2-4e1b-95bc-8705ed6a2b2c-3e68/)

 - Build an interface to display the data and a company logo (from https://logoipsum.com/)
   - Moible experience should be full page width
   - Desktop experience should be 3/4 page width